 Unless you are very deeply connected with your spirit or devote your life to spirituality, most of us will still act from the ego from time to time even after our first Dark Night of the Soul.
 There’s nothing wrong with this.
 We don’t have to kill our ego completely.
 In fact, having a healthy ego can help us to function well in the physical world, and going down a complete spiritual path might not be suitable for all of us.

 What happens after our Dark Night is that we come to a stable point where both the soul and ego can co-exist for now.
 The ego knows it has lost power over our consciousness and the soul is taking charge now.
-But as long as there is something for the ego to hold onto and have some control, it’ll be fine for now.
+But as long as there is something for the ego to hold onto and have some control over, it’ll be fine for now.

 It’s only when the soul wants further expansion and growth but the ego refuses that the next Dark Night will come.